-Divorce returns this month with a brand-new season, following Frances (Sarah Jessica Parker) and Robert (Thomas Haden Church) as they attempt to move on in their new lives.
+Divorce returned in July 2019 with a brand-new season, following Frances (Sarah Jessica Parker) and Robert (Thomas Haden Church) as they attempt to move on in their new lives.
 The freedom they have so longed for has finally been served.
 Will they use it, or let it go to waste?
 It turns out that living entirely new lives isn’t as pleasant as expected.
-The third season of the HBO comedy Divorce will be the show’s last, so don’t miss Season 3 of Divorce now streaming on Foxtel, Tuesdays at 8 pm.

 Divorce Season 3 TV Preview